seanlennaerts/dst-mod-dont-drop-anything/README.md

 ![gameplay gif](https://thumbs.gfycat.com/UnacceptableMadHalicore-size_restricted.gif)

 ## How to Install
-Subscribe to it here: [Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2110246021)
+Subscribe to it here on [Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2110246021).